 What are the odds?

-Kelley Harris — a population geneticist at the University of Washington who has studied hybridization between early humans and Neanderthals, and who was not involved in this study — tells Nature such interactions between Neanderthals and Denisovans were probably fairly common given the lack of pure Denisovan bones available.
+Kelley Harris — a population geneticist at the University of Washington who has studied hybridization between early humans and Neanderthals — tells Nature such interactions between Neanderthals and Denisovans were probably fairly common given the lack of pure Denisovan bones available.
 As for why the two ancient humans stayed genetically distinct for a long period of time, Harris suggests the offspring may have been infertile or otherwise unable to successfully mate.

 Svante Pääbo, a researcher from the Max Planck Institute for Evolutionary Anthropology who was involved in the study, believes meetings between the two ancient humans probably occurred only rarely.
 While their respective ranges overlapped some in the Altai Mountains, a mountain range where Russia, China, Mongolia and Kazakhstan border one another, those areas wouldn't have had the populations necessary for many meetings to occur.